Yummy-Yums/keyrunes/README.md

 ## 🧙‍♂️ About the Name

-Just like magical runes control access to forbidden realms in fantasy worlds, **KeyRunes** grants or denies access to sensitive resources — through logic, context, and relationships.
+Just like magical runes control access to forbidden realms in fantasy worlds, **KeyRunes** grants or denies access to sensitive resources: through logic, context, and relationships.

 > 🔒 **Security meets storytelling.**